vmware/vic-product/docs/user_doc/vic_app_dev/network_use_cases.md

 **NOTE**: Multiple bridge networks are backed by the same port group as the default bridge, segregated via IP address management.
 Container networks are strongly isolated from all other networks.

-A container network is specified when the VCH is installed using `vic-machine --container-network [existing-port-group]` and should be visible when you run `docker network ls` from a docker client.
+A container network is specified when the VCH is installed using `vic-machine --container-network [existing-port-group]` and should be visible when you run `docker network ls` from a Docker client.

 	$ docker network ls
 	NETWORK ID          NAME                DRIVER              SCOPE